 He sought his mother Kismet and they soon learned the truth.
 Eon had stolen Starhawk on the day of his birth.
 But it was not reallt Eon at all, but his son Era who had been deviously imperonating his parentage for centuries.
 He escaped the battle and Starhawk and Kismet went together to find and defeat him.

-The Starhawk of a bleak future in which the universe is consumed by the Fault, and expanding rip in space-time, uses one of Doctor Doom's time travel devices to go back in time to find answers and prevent this tragic future.
+The Starhawk of a bleak future in which the universe was consumed by the Fault, an expanding rip in space-time, uses one of Doctor Doom's time travel devices to go back in time to find answers and prevent this tragic future.
 Upon arrival to Knowhere, Starhawk finds himself face to face with his comrade, Major Victory.
 Starhawk believes his presence is the cause of the rupture and battles him, only to be driven away by this time lines Guardians of the Galaxy and the security aboard Knowhere.

 Starhawk attempts this again, only to be female this time.
 The Guardians capture her and lock her away.
 Major Victory visits her regularly to attempt to remember his past, but refuses to speak with her.
 Eventually, Starhawk learns that it is not Major Victory or the existence of the Guardians that will cause the Fault, it is Black Bolt, king of the Inhumans.